-Decrease roadway fatalities by increasing the number of trips taken by transit POLICY TRANSIT-12 HCAOG will promote the safety benefits and positive public health oucomes associated with high quality public transportation, such as reduced traffic crashes and pollution emissions, and increased physical fitness and improved mental health.
+Decrease roadway fatalities by increasing the number of trips taken by transit

+POLICY TRANSIT-12.
+Safety and health benefits from transit: HCAOG will promote the safety benefits and positive public health outcomes associated with high quality public transportation, such as reduced traffic crashes and pollution emissions, and increased physical fitness and improved mental health.